Skip to main content

 Ancram was a Conservative MP between the 1970s and 2010, and was later a member of the House of Lords.

-In the 1990s, he was appointed Northern Ireland minister by then-prime minister John Major at a time when the UK government was in the early stages of exploring the prospects for a peace process in Northern Ireland.
+In the 1990s, he was appointed Northern Ireland minister by John Major at a time when the UK government was in the early stages of exploring the prospects for a peace process in Northern Ireland.

 The talks eventually paved the way for the 1998 Good Friday agreement, which largely brought decades of sectarian conflict in Northern Ireland to an end.